utksi/utksi.github.io/_posts/the_first_post/post.md

 I dreamt of this last night and couldn't stop laughing.
-I loved this movie growing up (watched it a 1000 times) and somehow this is the funniest shit out of context.
+I loved this movie growing up (watched it a 1000 times).

+Yet somehow, this is the funniest shit out of context.

 {::nomarkdown}
 <video width="320" height="240" controls>